Pope John Paul I: Mercy

 During his brief pontificate, John Paul I spoke three times on the concept of God's mercy.
-In his General Audience address on 13 September 1978, the pope said that the entire point of mercy is "to surrender to God" through faith in Him, which goes about "transforming one's life" in the fight against sin, and the pursuit of holiness.
+In his General Audience address on 13 September 1978, the pope said that the entire point of mercy is "to surrender to God" through faith in him, which goes about "transforming one's life" in the fight against sin, and the pursuit of holiness.
 The pope continued that "God has so much tenderness for us" in which "He begs me to repent" from sin to return to God's embrace.
 The pope concluded that "the Church too must be good; good to everyone" in its outreach to the faithful.

 John Paul I, in his Angelus address on 24 September 1978, spoke about the importance of doing good deeds through charitable and merciful acts in society, to make the world more just, and to improve the overall conditions of society.
-The pope elaborated that it was important to "try to be good and to infect others with a goodness imbued with the meekness and love taught by Christ" while seeking to give our all in service to others.
-The pope further points out Christ's example on the Cross, in which he forgave and excused those who persecuted, referring to it as a sentiment which "would help society so much" if put into constant practice.
+The pope elaborated that it was important to "try to be good and to infect others with a goodness imbued with the meekness and love taught by Christ" while seeking to give one's all in service to others.
+The pope further pointed out Christ's example on the Cross, in which he forgave and excused those who persecuted, referring to it as a sentiment which "would help society so much" if put into constant practice.

 The pope also spoke about mercy in his address at the General Audience on 27 September 1978.
-He referred to God as "infinite good" capable of providing for our "eternal happiness" in His love for us.
-John Paul I continued that it may be "difficult to love others; we do not find them likeable, they have offended us and hurt us", though says that forgiveness between brothers and sisters is very important for unity and peace among people.
+He referred to God as "infinite good" capable of providing for mankind's "eternal happiness" in his love for humanity.
+He continued that it may be "difficult to love others; we do not find them likeable, they have offended us and hurt us", though said that forgiveness between brothers and sisters was very important for unity and peace among people.
 Additionally, the pope referred to the seven corporal and spiritual acts of mercy, which he said acted as a guide for Christians, though highlighting the fact that "the list is not complete and it would be necessary to update it" as times change since global situations change.
 The pope concluded that justice adds to charity, which is linked to the theme of mercy.